Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Results

-After calibration, the next step is to use the estimated Seidel coefficients to algorithmically deblur the measured image.
-LRI systems, much like LSI systems, allow for computationally efficient and exact forward and inverse models.
-Section~\ref{subsec:ring} provides a description of these algorithms, which we call \emph{ring convolution} and \emph{ring deconvolution}, respectively.
-Therein is also included a theoretical proof of their exactness.
-We briefly describe ring deconvolution here as our method for aberration correction, along with \emph{DeepRD}, its extension to deep learning.
+After calibration, the next step is to use the estimated Seidel coefficients to deblur the measured image.
+LRI systems, much like LSI systems, allow for computationally-efficient models.
+For LSI systems, we leverage two axes of space-invariance to model the blur as a 2D convolution, and for LRI systems we can leverage the revolution-invariant angular axis, leading to a blur computation that is a sum of 1D convolutions.
+Section~\ref{subsec:ring} provides a description of the forward and inverse algorithms, which we call \emph{ring convolution} and \emph{ring deconvolution}, respectively.
+Therein is also included a theoretical proof of ring convolution's exactness under rotational symmetry.
+We briefly describe ring deconvolution here, along with an alternate method using deep learning, termed \emph{DeepRD}.
 These methods form the second step in the RDM pipeline (Fig.~\ref{fig:1}b). \begin{enumerate}

-\item \textbf{Ring deconvolution.} We derive a provably exact algorithm for reconstructing the underlying sample from a blurry image given the PSF at each radius of the FoV of a rotationally symmetric imaging system.
-These PSFs are efficiently obtained via the single-shot calibration procedure described above.
+\item \textbf{Ring deconvolution.} We derive an optimal algorithm for reconstructing the underlying sample from a blurry image given the PSF at each radius of the FoV of a rotationally-symmetric imaging system.
 This is our main algorithm.

 \item \textbf{Deep Ring Deconvolution (DeepRD).} Although ring deconvolution is significantly faster to compute than a full patch-based spatially-varying deblur technique, it may still be relatively slow (on the order of a few minutes) for very large image sizes (e.g., beyond $1024 \times 1024)$ or video data.
-We used deep learning to perform a fast (but approximate) version of ring deconvolution called \emph{DeepRD}.
+Deep learning enables a faster (but approximate) version of ring deconvolution called DeepRD.
 As input, it takes a blurry image and a list of the 5 primary Seidel coefficients.
-DeepRD is trained on a dataset of natural images synthetically blurred using ring convolution.
-The experimental images are completely out of the training domain, yet the algorithm generalizes effectively. \end{enumerate}
+DeepRD is trained on a dataset of natural images that are synthetically blurred using ring convolution. \end{enumerate}

-Even when the system is LSI or close to LSI, RDM still offers an improvement over standard deconvolution by instead deconvolving with a synthetic PSF generated by the Seidel coefficients (see Sec.~\ref{sec:results:extensions}).